catvasion/portfolio/README.md

 ```
 ## Project Breakdown

-This Front-End developer porfolio is built mobile first with react 18 and JSX.
+This Front-End developer portfolio is built mobile first with react 18 and JSX.
 It uses tailwind for styling, Three.js for 3d animations and EmailJS for sending emails.

 ### Project Structure:
 ``` sh